cwru-xlab/hat-py-sdk/README.md

 ### Domain modeling

 Top-level domain objects should inherit from `HatModel`, which is a special kind of pydantic `BaseModel`.
-All other domain objects can be either be pydantic `BaseModel` instances or any other kind of JSON-serializable object.
+All other domain objects can be either pydantic `BaseModel` instances or any other kind of JSON-serializable object.
 A `HatModel` has a record ID and an endpoint that relate to the Dataswift API.
 The record ID uniquely identifies the record in the PDA.
 The endpoint is a path that describes where in the PDA the record is located.
 In this way, a PDA is like an object database (e.g., Amazon S3) where all the objects are accessible via the endpoint at which they are located.
 A PDA is also like a document database in that each record stored at an endpoint can be arbitrary JSON.

 **Note:** This SDK assumes that each endpoint contains homogenous data (i.e., all records have the same JSON schema).
-The `HatModel` allows for arbitrary fields, so it is possible to retrieve any JSON from an endpoint, but fields that represent JSON objects will remain as Python `dict`s.
+The `HatModel` allows for arbitrary fields, so it is possible to retrieve any JSON record from an endpoint, but fields that represent JSON objects will remain as Python `dict`s.

 ```python
 from pydantic import BaseModel